-Once you have reached the parking area you can get a good view from the viewpoint which is about a 10-minute walk if you are unable to do the full 20-minute walk.
-If you are going to walk all the way out to the church you need to be reasonably fit and wear sensible shoes, no flip flops!
+Once you have reached the parking area, you can get a good view from the viewpoint which is about a 10-minute walk if you are unable to do the full 20-minute walk.
+If you are going to walk out to the church, you need to be reasonably fit and wear sensible shoes, no flip flops!
 There is a steep path down from the car park and then the climb up the 241 steps up to the church.
-The path is in good condition with only one section of loose stones and there is a hand rail for most if.
+The path is in excellent condition with only one section of loose stones, and there is a handrail for most if.

-I would allow a minimum of 30 minutes each way to give yourself time to take photos and enjoy the view with 20/30 minutes at the church so allow about an hour and a half for your visit.
-If this is going to be too much for you then just walk to the viewpoint, which will take about 10 minutes.
-When you reach the church at the top if you ring the bell 3 times it is said to bring you good luck.
+I would allow a minimum of 30 minutes each way to give yourself time to take photos and enjoy the view with 20/30 minutes at the church, so allow about an hour and a half for your visit.
+If this is going to be too much for you, then walk to the viewpoint, which will take about 10 minutes.
+When you reach the church at the top if you ring the bell three times, it is said to bring you good luck.

 Our top tip

-To beat the crowds it is best to visit before 10 am and after 7 pm.
-You can also get a great sunrise/sunset.
-We drove past in the evening and it still looked really busy so we went a few miles further on to Matxitxako lighthouse (43.455078 -2.752619) and got a great view of the sunset over San Juan de Gaztelugatxe.
+To beat the crowds, visit before 10 am and after 7 pm.
+You can also get a magnificent sunrise/sunset.
+We drove past in the evening, and it still looked hectic, so we went a few miles further on to Matxitxako lighthouse (43.455078 -2.752619) and got a great view of the sunset over San Juan de Gaztelugatxe.

 We then stayed overnight in the lighthouse carpark and left early the next morning to see the sunrise at San Juan de Gaztelugatxe.
 We pretty much had the place to ourselves, no crowds, no queuing and no need to get a ticket.
 We were able to enjoy the magical atmosphere – on our own!